idleft/MiniDatabase/src/readme.txt

 - Modify the "CODEROOT" variable in makefile.inc to point to the root of your code base

-- Integrate your own implementation of rbf to folder, "rbf".
+- Copy your own implementation of rbf, ix, and rm to folder, "rbf", "ix", and "rm", respectively.
-  Note that the structure of FileHandle class has changed.
-You need to implement additional code.
-  Refer to the project 3 page for detail.

-- Implement the Index Manager (IX):
+- Implement the extension of Relation Manager (RM) to coordinate data files and the associated indices of the data files.

+- Also, implement Query Engine (QE)

-   Go to folder "ix" and type in:
+   Go to folder "cli" and type in:

     make clean
     make
-    ./ixtest1
+    ./clitest_01
+    ./clitest_02
+    ./clitest_03
+    ./clitest_04
+    ./clitest_05
+    ./clitest_06
+    ./clitest_07
+    ./clitest_08
+    ./clitest_09
+    ./clitest_10
+    ./clitest_11
+    ./clitest_12

    The program should work.
-But it will fail.
-   You are supposed to implement the API of the index manager defined in ix.h and pfm.h

-   Refer to the each test case for detail.
+But it does nothing until you implement the extension of RM and QE.

-- By default you should not change those functions of the IndexManager and IX_ScanIterator class defined in ix/ix.h.
+- By default you should not change those classes defined in rm/rm.h and qe/qe.h.
 If you think some changes are really necessary, please contact us first.